 We will show you step-by-step, or more likely line-by-line, how to leverage modern technology for your business needs.
 In this blog post you will learn how to code a script that will do this for you:

 We will build a web scraper using Python.
-It will go and find products that we are interested in, whose prices are as close as possible to the price range we are looking for.
+It will go and find products whose prices are as close as possible to the price range we are looking for.

 Then, we will store all the products' information in a JSON file.